1961 Ole Miss Rebels football team

 Rankings from AP Poll

 The 1961 Ole Miss Rebels football team was an American football team that represented the University of Mississippi (Ole Miss) as a member of the Southeastern Conference (SEC) during the 1961 college football season.
-In their 15th year under head coach Johnny Vaught, the Rebels complied an overall record of 9–2, with a conference record of 5–1, and finished third in the SEC.
-Ole Miss received a berth in the Cotton Bowl, where the Rebels lost to Texas, 12–7.
-Ole Miss was favored in every game throughout the 1961 season as two–time defending champions.
+In their 15th year under head coach Johnny Vaught, the Rebels complied a 9–2 record (5–1 in conference games), finished third in the SEC, shut out five opponents, and outscored all opponents by a total of 326 to 40.
+The Rebels finished the season ranked No. 5 in both the AP writers poll and UPI coaches poll and lost to No. 3 Texas, 12–7, in the 1962 Cotton Bowl.
+Having won national championships in 1959 and 1960, Ole Miss was favored in every game throughout the 1961 season.

 Schedule